About mixed feeding or supplementing with formula

-Breastfeeding has many benefits – especially for babies, but also for their mums.
+Breastfeeding has many benefits for babies and their mums.

-But there might be times when a health professional suggests that your baby needs extra nutrition from infant formula, as well as your breastmilk.
-This is called supplementing breastfeeding.
+In rare cases, a health professional might suggest that your baby needs extra nutrition from small amounts of infant formula, as well as your breastmilk.
+This is called mixed feeding or supplementing with formula.

-A baby might need extra feeds if she:
+A baby might benefit from mixed feeding if she:

 - has a very low birth weight (under 1500 gm)